 Method #2: Install a Motion-Activated Sprinkler

 This is the most extreme method on the list!
-If you don’t want to fall out with your neighbour then it might even be worth avoiding this method as it can annoy cats owners who think you’re trying to injure their beloved pet.
+If you don’t want to fall out with your cat-owning neighbour then it might even be worth avoiding this method as it can annoy cats owners who think you’re trying to injure their beloved pet.

 Essentially, a motion-activated sprinkler will squirt cats with water if they enter the garden.
-It’s one of the most effective ways to stop cats pooping in your garden.
+It’s one of the most effective ways to discover how to stop cats pooping in your garden.
 It is actually completely harmless too but many cat owners will see you soaking their beloved pet and see it as an outright attack.
 The last thing you want to do is antagonise your neighbours.